Providing You with Clarification

 If we agree that we can take your bow by mail, please follow our Shipping Instructions.
-Avoid shipping your bow in a paper tube - this could lead to additional damage to the bow, and ultimately breaking it.
+DO NOT ship your bow in a paper tube - this could lead to additional damage to the bow, and ultimately breaking it.

 We value your equipment as much as you do and would hate to see anything happen to it while en route to us!

-Avoid storing instrument in a basement or attic.
+Avoid storing an instrument in a basement or attic.
 These can be places where mold or extreme heat can destroy anything of value.
-This isn't just an instrument to you, it's a memory.
+This is not just an instrument for you to cherish, it is a memory.
 Storing the instrument in a climate-controlled environment where nothing will damage the instrument is your best bet.
 If you are comfortable so is your instrument.
 Think about storing it in your bedroom or living room.

-We suggest hanging them on the wall where you can see them daily.
+We also suggest hanging them on the wall where you can see them daily.